skiptools/swift-sqlcipher/Documentation/Index.md

 #### In-Memory Databases

-If you omit the path, SQLite.swift will provision an [in-memory database](https://www.sqlite.org/inmemorydb.html).
+If you omit the path, SQLiteDB will provision an [in-memory database](https://www.sqlite.org/inmemorydb.html).

 ```swift